 Use Trackpad Handwriting to write Chinese or Cantonese on Mac

-If you have a trackpad, you can use Trackpad Handwriting to write Simplified or Traditional Chinese characters, punctuation, and emoji with your finger.
+If you have a trackpad, you can use the Trackpad to write Simplified or Traditional Chinese characters, punctuation, and emoji with your finger.
 You can also use the Handwriting - Cantonese input source to write Cantonese, punctuation, and emoji with your finger.
 As you write Chinese or Cantonese, macOS learns your word choices and presents you with more accurate options in the Candidate bar.

-Click the Input menu in the menu bar, then choose the Handwriting input source you added.
+On your Mac, click the Input menu in the menu bar, then choose the Handwriting input source you added.
 Optionally, press Control-Shift-Space bar.

 Note: When the Trackpad Handwriting window is open, you can’t see or move the pointer on the screen.
 To use the pointer without closing the window, press the Esc (Escape) key.